jnyfah/jnyfah.github.io/_posts/hash.md

 #### What even is a hash Algorithm?

-A hash algorithm takes arbitrary bytes and produces one fixed-size number.
+A hash algorithm is an algorithm that takes arbitrary bytes and produces one fixed-size number.
 Here is the simplest possible version:

 ```cpp
 uint64_t bad_hash(const uint8_t* data, size_t len) {